thymedev/thymedev.github.io/src/coffee/README.md

-# Coffee Series
+# Coffee Series ☕

-Coffee Series is a collection of self-hosted Discord Bots that provide advanced features for your server.
+Thyme Coffee is a collection of self-hosted Discord Bots that provide advanced features for your server.

 All Thyme Coffee bots are open-source!